 September 30, 2022 16:48 Dr. Yen Platz

-On September 26, 2022, the International Atomic Energy Agency (IAEA) held its 66th Annual General Conference at the United Nations in Vienna, with top representatives from 173 countries and territories in attendance, including Vietnam, which was represented by Minister of Science and Technology Huynh Thanh Dat and other experts from Ministry of Science and Technology.
+On September 26, 2022, the International Atomic Energy Agency (IAEA) held its 66th Annual General Conference at the United Nations in Vienna, with top representatives from 173 countries and territories in attendance, including Vietnam, which was represented by Minister of Science and Technology Prof. Huynh Thanh Dat and other experts from the Ministry of Science and Technology (MOST).

 11.jpg

-IAEA Director General Rafael Mariano Grossi (fifth from the right), Minister of Science and Technology Huynh Thanh Dat (fourth from the right), Dr Tran Chi Thanh (sixth from the right) and IAEA in Vienna (9/2022)
+IAEA Director General , Dr. Rafael Mariano Grossi (fifth from the right), Minister of Science and Technology, Prof. Huynh Thanh Dat (fourth from the right), Dr. Tran Chi Thanh (sixth from the right) and IAEA in Vienna (9/2022)

-WAJ: Could you please tell us about the important work that Vietnam is taking over the position of President of Regional Cooperative Agreement for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific (RCA) for 2022-2023 term?
+WAJ: Could you please tell us about the important work that Vietnam is taking over the position of Chair of the Regional Cooperative Agreement (RCA) for Research, Development, and Training Related to Nuclear Science and Technology for Asia and the Pacific Region for the 2022–2023 term?

-The 55-year ASEAN cooperation has begun in stage 4 since 1972 with the participation of 22 countries.
-Because the Asia Pacific region's nuclear technology is still not as advanced as that of Europe and America; therefore, intensifying cooperation in bringing science and technology into this field is one of the most important tasks.
+The 50-year RCA cooperation has begun in Stage 4 since 1972 with the participation of 22 countries.
+Because in many countries of the Asia Pacific region's nuclear technology is still not as advanced as that of Europe and America, intensifying cooperation in bringing science and technology into this field is one of the most important tasks.
 We've been focusing on the issues for a long time.
-When we introduce nuclear science and technology, countries are either unaware of the nuclear source or have a low level of awareness.
+When we are trying to introduce nuclear science and technology into socio-economic development, countries are either unaware of the nuclear application or have a low level of awareness.
 As a result, it is necessary to integrate nuclear science and technology into daily life, as people have done in three areas over the last 50 years.
-They are nuclear medicine, nuclear techniques for industry, and environment, especially human resources training.
+They are nuclear medicine, nuclear techniques for industry, and the environment, especially human resources development.

-Starting with technical training courses specializing in nuclear technology, nondestructive testing techniques, and nuclear sciences, which those countries lack or are not good at, then inviting experts from other countries, starting cooperation, and forming people-to-people projects to attract other countries to implement.
-In the next 50 years, plans must be accelerated the development of nuclear science and technology and to elevate regional cooperation to a new level, as well as to consider specificly larger projects, and to significantly accelerate development.
-It is similar to the previous period, but the scope and methods will be different, such as using existing funds and attracting additional funding sources to support human resource training.
+Starting with technical training courses specializing in nuclear technology, nondestructive testing techniques, and nuclear sciences, which those countries lack of or are not good at, then inviting experts from other countries, starting cooperation, and forming people-to-people projects to attract other countries to implement.
+In the next 50 years, plans must accelerate the development of nuclear science and technology, elevate regional cooperation to a new level, consider specific, larger projects, and to significantly accelerate development.
+It is similar to the previous period, but the scope and methods will be different, such as using existing funds and attracting additional funding sources to support human resource development and training.

-As the President role, we attempted to start working last period to reach a cooperation agreement and develop plans for a new phase of next year, one of which is to form scholarships for human resource training.
+As the Chair of the RCA role, we attempted to start working last period to reach a cooperation agreement and develop plans for a new phase next year, one of which is to establish an RCA scholarship program for human resources training.
 Those scholarships will be available for master's and doctoral programs in those fields.
-As President, we should always be the event organizer, coordinating with other countries to evaluate previous projects and form new projects, such as IAEA scholarships and ideas.
+As the Chair of RCA, we should always be the event organizer, coordinating with other countries to evaluate previous projects and establish new ones, such as the RCA scholarship program and ideas.
 We have funding, and other countries will also contribute.
-The IAEA will consult with Vietnam, Thailand, and the Chairs of previous and subsequent years on this matter.
+The RCA NR's will consult with Vietnam, Thailand, and the Chairs of previous and subsequent years on this matter.

 12.jpg